jyscao/jyscao.github.io/content/posts/05_interface-1.md

-As a final word on OOP in Vimscript, I'd just like to point out that it more so resembles JavaScript's prototype-based OOP, as opposed to the class-based system used by most OO-languages.
-So if you're familiar with the OO-semantics of JS, then Vimscript's should feel quite natural (or if you're like me, OOP in Vimscript can help you learn JavaScript's instead).
-For example, to inherit from an existing 'prototype' object, you can use Vim's built-in `deepcopy` function to clone the dictionary, then modify the new object instance however you like.
+As a final word on OOP in Vimscript, I'd just like to point out that it more so resembles JavaScript's prototype-based OOP, as opposed to the class-based kind used by most OO-languages.
+So if you're familiar with the OO-semantics of JS, then Vimscript's should be very easy to pick-up (or if you're like me, writing OOP in Vimscript can help you learn JavaScript's instead).
+If one wants to do prototypal inheritance for example, one can use Vim's built-in `deepcopy` function to clone the an existing dictionary object, then modify the new instance however one sees fit.

 ### Usage

-With there being no classes in Vimscript, that means there are no constructors either.
-But we can create a rough equivalent like so:
+No class in Vimscript also means no constructors.
+But we can ape a rough functionally equivalent like so:

 ```viml
 function! ctrlspace#cache#Init() abort